-- provide daily results that replicate the daily performance of a specified widely-quoted market index (the "Underlying Index") on a leveraged basis (a multiple of 200% or an inverse multiple of 100% or 200%); and/or - seek to replicate the performance of gold, or the value of a specified derivative the underlying interest of which is gold, on a leveraged (a multiple of 200%) basis.
+- provide daily results that replicate the daily performance of a specified widely-quoted market index on a leveraged basis (a multiple of 200% or an inverse multiple of 100% or 200%); and/or - seek to replicate the performance of gold, or the value of a specified derivative the underlying interest of which is gold, on a leveraged (a multiple of 200%) basis.

-For a more detailed description of the limits within which the fund may engage in such investments, please refer to "Specific Information About Each of the Mutual Funds Described in this Document - What does the fund invest in?".
+For a more detailed description of the limits within which the fund may engage in such investments, please refer to "Investments in Leveraged Exchange-Traded Funds" in Part A of the simplified prospectus.

 - capital depletion risk

 - commodity risk

 - currency risk

 - currency hedging risk

-- credit risk

 - emerging market risk

 - equity risk

-- ESG investing risk
+- ESG investment / consideration risk

 - infrastructure industry risk

-- interest rate risk

 - real estate investments risk

 - sector risk

 - small capitalization risk

 - structured products and structured notes risk

-You will find an explanation of each risk under "What is a Mutual Fund and what are the Risks of Investing in a Mutual Fund? - Types of Risk" as well as an explanation of other general risks that apply to the fund under "Risk and Potential Return".
-You will also find an explanation of the additional risks that an investment in an ETF Series may be subject to.
+You will find an explanation of each risk under "What is a Mutual Fund and What are the Risks of Investing in a Mutual Fund? - Types of risk" as well as an explanation of other general risks that apply to the fund under "Risk and potential return".
+You will also find an explanation of the additional risks that an investment in an ETF Series and/or Hedged Series may be subject to.